ahoskins/NotesRTC/README.md

 When I'm reading a web page - whether it be a blog, Stack Overflow answer, article, essay, etc - often I have ideas or notes that I wish I could write down.
 Because then when I go back to this webpage, I can leverage my previous understanding/insight into whatever I'm reading.

+**Edit:**
+Another thought.
+If I'm linking a page to someone, it would be useful to be able to annotate it, then send the person the annotated version.
+The annoations would be right on the webpage: could be on text, or an invisible div outlining a diagram or something.
+The goal is to help reduce the post-link-send conversation that often goes like this: "Wait, where does it say that?"..."Button of the page, second last paragraph"..."Oh I see.
+Hmm.
+Why do you think that's important though"...etc, etc.

 Design:
 ===================